xdavidwu/saf-cephfs/README.md

 # saf-cephfs

-[WIP] Access CephFS from Android Storage Access Framework (SAF), with libcephfs-jni
+Access CephFS from Android Storage Access Framework (SAF), with libcephfs-jni

 Currently only for arm64-v8a